 Admittedly (EO1)’s appeal to the epistemic entitlements of members of a reliant community may seem curious.
 Specifically, the entitlement that figures in (EO1) differs from more familiar entitlements in epistemology—such as the entitlement to rely on one’s perceptual faculties, memory, or reasoning—in two ways.
 First, whereas the latter are entitlements to rely on one’s own cognitive processes, the former is an entitlement to rely on the results of other scientific groups, and it can seem strange that one can be entitled to rely on a social process.
 For another, whereas the more familiar entitlements are underwritten by e.g., the evolutionary function of cognitive processes (and their reliability when fulfilling their function in normal conditions), no such consideration can underwrite the entitlement postulated in (EO1).
 These differences can make the entitlement associated with socio-functional foundations seem odd: how can one be entitled to rely on the outsourced community for its justified results?

 In response, we submit these differences reflect yet another communal dimension of socio-functional foundations.
 Recall the earlier parallel with anti-individualistic approaches to the epistemology of testimony (AI).
-AI already recognizes the phenomenon of epistemic outsourcing as characterizing the relation holding between audience and speaker in testimony cases.
+AI already recognizes the phenomenon of epistemic reliance as characterizing the relation holding between audience and speaker in testimony cases.
 We have claimed that the phenomenon whereby reliant communities rely on outsourced communities in science is another instance of this same phenomenon.
 However, whereas in ordinary testimonial exchanges it is the audience who is responsible for monitoring the speaker for signs of unreliability, here it is the reliant community as a whole that is responsible.
 Individual scientists discharge this responsibility when they ensure that they accept no results that clash with their own background beliefs.
 Importantly, however, this responsibility is also discharged socially, as in practices of peer review and public criticism of scientific work—practices whose function is in part to screen for reliable information.

 Crucially, while such social practices play the role of a ‘filter’ in communication between scientific communities, we have no need assume anything like collective subjects on this score.
 Thus, while (EO1) postulates an entitlement which links members of one community to the results of those of another community, the entitlement is one that is enjoyed by each of the members of the reliant community (rather than by the reliant community as a subject in its own right).
 The real collectivity in epistemic outsourcing, then, is seen in the fact that the members of this community depend on the justified results of the outsourced community.